cds-snc/digital-canada-ca/content/en/blog/posts/reducing-risk-through-continuous-deployment.md

 image-alt: A man works at his desk working on code.
 translationKey: reducing-risk-through-continuous-deployment
 thumb: https://de2an9clyit2x.cloudfront.net/small_blog_continuous_deployment_69684377ec.jpg
-processed: 1550672961744
 ---

 Most of the departments we work with are deploying new versions of their code quarterly, semi-annually, or annually.
 This fits well with the standard [waterfall software development](https://en.wikipedia.org/wiki/Waterfall_model) process, but it comes with some serious risks.

 ## Big Bang deployments are risky

 What are [Big Bang deployments](https://en.wikipedia.org/wiki/Big_bang_adoption)?
 It’s the simplest kind of system changeover or release deployment.
 One system is turned off while another is turned on.

 We’ve all seen these.
 They can manifest in several ways: